Kuba663/Kuba663/README.md

 Finally figured out how to hide old and abandoned projects under this.
 ======================================================================

-I am currently working on nothing
+I am currently working on HandGame gesture detection

 [OpenCL Abstraction/API for Cleanroom](https://github.com/CleanroomMC/Cleanroom/pull/587) is done.